Netflix/dynomite/README.md

       -p, --pid-file=S       : set pid file (default: off) -m, --mbuf-size=N      : set size of mbuf chunk in bytes (default: 16384 bytes)

-## Zero Copy

-In dynomite, all the memory for incoming requests and outgoing responses is allocated in mbuf.
-Mbuf enables zero-copy because the same buffer on which a request was received from the client is used for forwarding it to the server.
-Similarly the same mbuf on which a response was received from the server is used for forwarding it to the client.

-Furthermore, memory for mbufs is managed using a reuse pool.
-This means that once mbuf is allocated, it is not deallocated, but just put back into the reuse pool.
-By default each mbuf chunk is set to 16K bytes in size.
-There is a trade-off between the mbuf size and number of concurrent connections dynomite can support.
-A large mbuf size reduces the number of read syscalls made by dynomite when reading requests or responses.
-However, with large mbuf size, every active connection would use up 16K bytes of buffer which might be an issue when dynomite is handling large number of concurrent connections from clients.
-When dynomite is meant to handle a large number of concurrent client connections, you should set chunk size to a small value like 512 bytes using the -m or --mbuf-size=N argument.

 ## Configuration